MicrosoftDocs/query-docs/query-languages/dax/true-function-dax.md

 = IF(SUM('InternetSales_USD'[SalesAmount_USD]) >200000, TRUE(), false())
 ```

-The following table shows the results when the example formula is used in a PivotTable or visualization, with 'ProductCategory'[ProductCategoryName] in Row Labels and 'DateTime'[CalendarYear] in Column Labels.
+The following table shows the results when the example formula is used in a report with 'ProductCategory'[ProductCategoryName] in Row Labels and 'DateTime'[CalendarYear] in Column Labels.

 |Row Labels|2005|2006|2007|2008|-|Grand Total|
 |---------------|-----------------|----|----|----|----|----|